-Intermittent fasting is very popular these days – a search for the phrase ‘intermittent fasting results’ throws up over 300,000 results on Google alone.
+Intermittent fasting is very popular these days – a search for the phrase ‘intermittent fasting and working out’ throws up over eight million results on Google alone.

 I started using it almost by accident.

 In fact, I’d been using a form of IF – a modified version of the 16:8 Diet – for the best part of a decade before I realized there was a name for what I was doing.

 The 16:8 Diet is probably the most popular form of IF.
 It involves a 16 hour fast each day, usually from 8pm to noon the following day.
 All your food for the day is eaten during an 8-hour feeding window.

 In short, the 16:8 method involves skipping breakfast, making lunch your first meal of the day, and eating dinner no later than 8-9pm.